mstarczewski/RcloneFileWatcherCore/README.md

 ### Additional Notes

 * On Windows, you can run this tool as a service using **[NSSM](https://nssm.cc/)** – the Non-Sucking Service Manager
-* It is recommended to run `RcloneFileWatcherCore` in the background continuously, and schedule a full rclone sync once per day (e.g., via Task Scheduler or cron) to ensure data consistency.
+* It is recommended to run  `RcloneFileWatcherCore` in the background continuously, and setup `RunStartupScriptEveryDayAt` a full rclone sync once per day to ensure data consistency.
 Ideally, the full sync should result in no changes if the watcher worked correctly.